 Fitness Level: Moderate – cross a shallow stream via a bamboo bridge and enter the forest, following trails with some steep sections for about 2 hours, stopping to watch the elephants forage.

 Extra Activities: Watch local Karen women weave traditional handmade textiles and learn about Karen culture.

 Location: Mae Wang, South of Chiang Mai, Northern Thailand.

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel / guesthouse.

 This project is owned by Boon Paeng and run with the help of his Karen family who have a long history working with and caring for elephants.
 The elephants used to be leased to elephants camps which took a toll on their physical and mental health.
-While it saddened the family, they didn’t see any other alternatives at the time, being unable to meet to the substantial costs of caring for elephants.The family was happy to join our ‘Saddle Off’ initaive so that their elephants could return home, where they are surrounded by nature, and are free to roam, socialize, and forage.
+While it saddened the family, they didn’t see any other alternatives at the time, being unable to meet to the substantial costs of caring for elephants.The family was happy to join our ‘Saddle Off’ initiative so that their elephants could return home, where they are surrounded by nature, and are free to roam, socialize, and forage.
+There are two female elephants living at the project - Somsri (born 1993) and Boon Lao (born 1979) who have become close friends.
 This project supports the local community by allowing Karen weavers to sell their handmade textiles to visitors and buying food for the elephants and guests from local farmers.
 They also plant crops on their land to help sustain the elephant’s insatiable appetites.
-In an effort to help preserve Karen culture there are plans to create a small museum displaying Karen artifacts and textiles.
 The family have been encouraged to see the elephants enjoying a more natural life and how much guests to their project appreciate being with elephants in a way that is considerate of their well-being.